cloudstateio/samples-java-shoppingcart/README.md

 The `frontend` service is a frontend web application written in TypeScript.
 It is backed by a _stateless_ service that will serve the compiled JavaScript, HTML and images.
 This service makes `grpc-web` calls directly to the other services to get the data that it needs.

-You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/frontend:latest` container image available at the Lightbend Cloudstate samples repository.
+You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/frontend:latest` container image.

 Alternatively, you can clone the [cloudstateio/samples-ui-shoppingcart](https://github.com/cloudstateio/samples-ui-shoppingcart) repository and follow the instructions there to build an image and deploy it to your own container image repository.